dpidan/react-server-components-workshop/exercises/5-rsc-compiler/README.md

     }
     ```

-    Here, we're just starting up our `region-worker` alongside our `global-worker` with the help of the `concurrently` package.
+    Here, we're just starting up our `region-worker-daniel` alongside our `global-worker` with the help of the `concurrently` package.

 1. You might notice we've referenced a `wrangler-region.toml` file in the earlier step.
 That doesn't exist yet, so let's create that now:

     ```toml
     # ./wrangler-region.toml

-    name = "region-worker"
+    name = "region-worker-daniel"
     main = "./dist-region/index.js"
     compatibility_date = "2023-11-09"
     compatibility_flags = ["nodejs_compat"]
     ```

     This lets Cloudflare know what we want to call the Worker, where we can find its code, and how we want to run it (with Node.js internals made available to it).
-We should now be in a place where we can run this `region-worker` and see what all this work has bought us.
+We should now be in a place where we can run this `region-worker-daniel` and see what all this work has bought us.

 1. Run `npm run dev` and visit [`http://localhost:9005/`](http://localhost:9005/) this time, not _8005_!
 You should be greeted with a screen of, what looks like on first glance, gibberish.
 In fact, this is a streamed serialization of our React app.
 Try running `curl http://localhost:9005/` to see the delay in our Todos data!